gonodono/hex-grid/README.md

 width="20%" />
 </p>

-### Grid collection
+### Grid's future

 I'm not terribly happy with `Grid`'s overall design, as it stands now, but I've been fiddling with it for too long, so I'm shoving it out the door as is.
 It may change significantly in the future, though I really try to not break existing things when that happens.
 Just a heads up.

 ### Touch handling

 Currently, when using a grid as a layout, the library does not attempt to alter the children's actual shapes, nor does it attempt to redirect touch events.
-If you have children whose rectangular bounds overlap, and you set your own touch/click listeners on those children, they are going to behave like in any other layout: the one on top, z-order-wise, wins.
+If you have children whose rectangular bounds overlap, and you set your own touch/click listeners on those children, they are going to behave like in any other layout: the one on top at the touch point, z-order-wise, wins.

 <p align="center">
 <img src="images/overlap.png"